Shape Comparison

 Frequently Asked Questions

-Which is more common, pear or hourglass?
+Which body shape is more common, pear or hourglass?

 Body shape comparisons are based on measurement ratio analysis.
 Styling advice is general guidance and individual results may vary.Learn about our methodology